felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 job goodbye.
 Part of the problem was the fact that I had trouble learning new concepts and remembering important details.

-It was an watershed moment.
+It was a watershed moment.
 I wasn't going to waste this opportunity.

 But how did I get there?